StefanPATRICE/cachalot/README.md

 + Meaningful, semantic and re-usable classes
 + No unecessary vendor prefix.
 + Web Performances first, as possible.
++ em for font-sizes, px for the rest.

 ## TODO List